kaarthikin/asp_net_core_custom_authorize_attribute/README.md

 The authorize attribute is used to authorize or control user access to application/controller/actions in Asp.
 Net Core.
 The built in **[Authorize]** attribute might not be suitable for all business cases where we must come up with our own implementation.

-The code here has implemented custom authorization in two different approaches.
+The code here has implements custom authorization in two different approaches.
 1. Extending **AuthorizeAttribute** along with **IAuthorizationFilter**
 2. **Creating Custom Authorization Policy Provider** with Authorization Handler, Authorization Requirement and an Authorize Attribute